MarcusHSmith/marcusmth-nextjs/content/cheatsheet/youtube-favorites.md

 ### Companies

 - [Night Media](https://www.night.co/) Company that manages Mr. Beast and other Youtubers
-- [The Published Press](https://www.thepublishedpress.com/) Newsletter for Colin and Samir.
+- [The Publish Press](https://www.thepublishpress.com/) Newsletter for Colin and Samir.
 Most of their talent is from the Morning Brew
 - [Smooth Media](https://www.smoothmedia.co/) Company involved with creating newsletters for Youtubers.
 Heavy overlap with The Published Press